A minimal desktop nutrition tracker. Built for people who know their macros.

 No onboarding quizzes.
 No goal-setting wizards.
 No motivational pop-ups.
 Just the few things you actually want a tracker to do.

-One view per day.
-Swipe through your week like a slideshow of meals.
+One clean view per day.
+Step through your week — yesterday, today, the day before.

 Register a food once with its macros.
 Log it forever with one click.